Skip to content

 Location: Rochester, New York

 Rachel Cherry is the Lead Digital Accessibility Developer at the University of Rochester.
 She is also a freelance software engineer and consultant with over 15 years of experience in back and front-end web development, working primarily in higher education and enterprise-level environments.
 She has become a focused specialist in accessible and performant web development.
-Rachel is the Director of Technology and Design for Equal Made and the Founder of the WPCampus organization.
+Rachel is the Founder of the WPCampus organization.
 Rachel led the WPCampus accessibility audit of the WordPress Gutenberg editor and helped spur change in the software project that benefited users worldwide.
 Rachel loves to travel and explore.
 She is quite fond of feminism, running lots of miles, and eating tacos.

 Questions